greninja58/TF2022-Onboarding/Setup-Guide.md

 ```
 npm run dev
 ```
 To contribute to the project, you can checkout the CONTRIBUTING.md file (https://github.com/bhavesh-chaudhari/TF2022/blob/main/CONTRIBUTING.md) on the TF2022 Project Repo.
-The next set of steps are just an elloborated version of the same.
+The next set of steps are just an elaborated version of the same.

 ### 4. Create your feature branch